-Before getting started, take an inventory of the parts in your kit.
+- Before getting started, take an inventory of the parts in your kit.
 Appendix A: Boe-Bot Parts Lists and Sources will tell you how many of each part should be in your kit.
-For help with identifying each part, use the back cover of this text; it has labeled pictures of all of them.
-Next, all hardware items used in Chapter #1 are shown in Figure 1.2 and listed below.

-□ Gather the parts shown in Figure 1.2 and set them aside for use as you go through the six activities in this chapter.
+For help with identifying each part, use the back cover of this text; it has labeled pictures of all of the Boe-Bot parts. - Gather the parts shown in Figure 1.2 and set them aside for use as you go through the rest of the activities in this chapter.